Albonycal/blog.albony.xyz/content/posts/education-system-and-youth.md

 and pressurized that they commit suicide, there have been a lot of student suicides due to JEE.
 The city "Kota" in Rajasthan is the hub of this "rat race".

-I am also one such rat in this rat race of JEE :)

 They only exist to "filter out" people.
 The highly competetive nature of these exams actually damages curiosity and the will to learn in students.